Tournesol-Saturday/RAIL/README.md

 RAIL is a semi-supervised learning framework designed to improve the accuracy and robustness of 3D tooth segmentation from Cone-Beam Computed Tomography (CBCT) scans, particularly when labeled data is scarce.
 The framework leverages region-aware instruction mechanisms to focus on anatomically complex or ambiguous areas, significantly enhancing segmentation performance in the presence of unreliable pseudo-labels.

-## News!
+## 📰 News!

 - **[04/18/2025]** We provide RAIL model checkpoints trained on 3D_CBCT_Tooth_7_113, 3D_CBCT_Tooth_13_107, CTooth_7_115 and CTooth_13_109.
 Link: Extraction Code:
 - **[04/15/2025]** RAIL framework code and models are now available!
 Please check out the [GitHub repository](#) for more details.

-## Overview
+## 🧑‍🏫 Overview

 RAIL (Region-Aware Instructive Learning) is a novel dual-group, dual-student semi-supervised framework for medical image segmentation, specifically designed to address the issue of limited labeled data in CBCT-based 3D tooth segmentation.
 This approach introduces two key mechanisms:
-- **Disagreement-Focused Supervision (DFS) Controller:** Focuses on areas where model predictions diverge to improve supervision in anatomically ambiguous or mislabeled regions.
+- 🔧 **Disagreement-Focused Supervision (DFS) Controller:** Focuses on areas where model predictions diverge to improve supervision in anatomically ambiguous or mislabeled regions.
-- **Confidence-Aware Learning (CAL) Modulator:** Enhances model stability by reinforcing high-confidence predictions and suppressing low-confidence pseudo-labels.
+- 🎯 *Confidence-Aware Learning (CAL) Modulator:** Enhances model stability by reinforcing high-confidence predictions and suppressing low-confidence pseudo-labels.

 RAIL outperforms state-of-the-art methods under limited annotation scenarios, improving both segmentation accuracy and model reliability in medical imaging tasks.

-## Installation
+## ⚙️ Installation

 To perform inference locally with the debugger GUI, follow these steps: